Aarhus University Seal

 Non-coding RNA and Nanomedicine

 The Kjems lab investigates the role of non-coding RNA in neuronal development and neurodegenerative disease.
-This includes a study on tRNA fragments seen in the central nervous system prior to the onset of epileptic seizures and whether it can trigger in-situ hormone producion in bioimplants.
+This includes a study on tRNA fragments seen in the central nervous system prior to the onset of epileptic seizures and whether it can trigger in-situ hormone production in bioimplants.
 The group also uses targeted lipid nanoparticles, multiva- lent nano scaffolds, and exosomes to deliver protein and RNA therapeutics across the blood-brain barrier.

 Highlights of 2023